-The 6-speed manual transmission has a lockout so you cannot accidentally shift from Fifth to Reverse instead of Sixth.
+The manual transmission has a lockout so you cannot accidentally shift from Fifth to Reverse instead of Sixth while the vehicle is moving.

 With the clutch pedal pressed, move the shift lever to the Reverse side of the Neutral gate.
 Then push the shift lever down, and shift to Reverse.